-One very important section of the Bluepark CMS that people often miss is the Order in Progress area which sits within the Orders menu, just under the Order Manager.
+One very important section of the Bluepark admin panel that people often miss is the Order in Progress area which sits within the Orders menu, just under the Order Manager.
 This section is exactly what it says, in here you will see orders that are currently in progress, i.e. not yet completed.
 In the Bluepark system a completed order means that the customer has reached the very last checkout page which thanks the customer for their order.
 If they haven't reached this page it could either be because the customer is still in the process of placing the order or they have started the order but have abandoned it for some reason.

 According to a study done by the Baymard Institute, who perform research studies on e-commerce usability, the average checkout abandonment rate for ecommerce websites has consistently stayed above 68% over the past 4 years.
 There are several reasons why a customer may add items to their basket but never actually complete their order and these include the following: